sushain97/contestManagement/README.md

     * **About text**: Set the tournament description text used on the About page and the main page
     * **Schedule**: Set the tournament schedule in the form of a YAML Associative Array displayed on the About page
     * **Directions**: Set human-readable directions to the host school in the form of a YAML Associative Array displayed on the Directions page
+    * **Slideshow**: Set the image, title, and captions of the slideshow in the form of a YAML List of Lists displayed on the Main page
     * **School Levels**: Set the school levels the tournament will host (a nonempty subset of ``{middle, high}``)
     * **Registration Dates**: Set the dates within which online registration is open
     * **E-Mail Address**: Specify the email address to which questions submitted through the Contact Us page are sent to